 - Convenience: Shred events make document destruction easy.
 All you have to do is drop off your paper at the event and go on with your day.
 You don’t have to schedule a shredding company to come to your residence either.

-- Support Local Charities: Many shredding events benefit local charities and nonprofits.
+- Supporting Local Charities: Many shredding events benefit local charities and nonprofits.
 Instead of paying a small fee for shredding, a company may request a donation to a local organization.

 Identity Theft and Shredding Events

-Individuals in a community can schedule a shred truck to come out to their home and shred their documents.
-Or the entire neighborhood can have their paper shredded by a professional company at a shredding event.
-A community shredding event ensures everyone in an area has access to paper shredding, not just a few residences.
+A community shredding event ensures everyone in an area has access to high-quality paper shredding—not just a few residences.
 This means a whole neighborhood can be safer and better protected from identity theft.
 Not to mention eliminating the hassles of transporting your paperwork across town, or buying a shredder yourself.

 How to Find a Shredding Event Near You

 Local police departments or other government agencies may offer shredding events.
 Many businesses like banks or churches will also hold these sort of events in their parking lots.
 These events are meant to be held in large, accessible, communal places so everyone in the area can take advantage of the shredding.

 Before going to an event, there are a few details you should be aware of.
 First off, check to see if there is a paper limit.
 Some events have a per-person limit.
 You should also know beforehand whether the service is free or whether it requires a small fee or donation to a local charity.

 If a shredding event does not seem quite right for you, don’t worry—Shred Nations partners with a nationwide network of contractors who can help you find solutions with all your shredding needs.
 For more information on hosting your own shredding event or any of our shredding services, give us a call at (800) 747-3365, fill out the form, or contact us directly using our live chat.